-Pathway and risk analysis: We are not aware of any detailed pathway analysis or risk assessment for YCA incursions.
+Wet Tropics Management Authority: 4241 0500 of the potential for eradication in the various outbreak sites.
+This also means that the gaps in quarantine allowing new incursions must be identified and addressed.
+Pathway and risk analysis We are not aware of any detailed pathway analysis or risk assessment for YCA incursions.
 The 2012 review of the tramp ant threat abatement plan by the environment department noted there had been no specific risk assessments for tramp ant species.
 This seems rather astonishing given the clearly high risks of YCAs (and other tramp ants) continuing to enter and establish, the risks of new genotypes exacerbating threats, and the millions of dollars spent so far on eradication and control.
-It should be a high priority to conduct species-specific risk assessments and pathway risk analyses s to determine how best to prevent new incursions.

-A decade ago, there was an analysis of tramp ant interceptions from 1986-2002 (by Market Access and Biodiversity, summarised in the background report for the tramp ant threat abatement plan).29 This found that the introduction pressure of tramp ants seemed to be accelerating - 90% of interceptions had been recorded in the most recent 5 years.30 Intercepted ants derived from diverse source areas but predominantly from neighbouring regions, and arrived by a diversity of pathways in association with a wide range of commodities.
+It should be a high priority to conduct speciesspecific risk assessments and pathway risk analyses to determine how best to prevent new incursions.
+A decade ago, there was an analysis of tramp ant interceptions from 1986-2002 (by Market Access and Biodiversity, summarised in the background report for the tramp ant threat abatement plan).8 This found that the introduction pressure of tramp ants seemed to be accelerating - 90% of interceptions had been recorded in the most recent five years.9 Intercepted ants derived from diverse source areas but predominantly from neighbouring regions, and arrived by a diversity of pathways in association with a wide range of commodities.
 The summary did not contain information specific to YCA.
 We can find no specific mention of YCA or other tramp ants in the ICON database import requirements for timber imports.

-New Zealand has developed risk assessments of eight high priority tramp ants.31 The environment department in its review of the threat abatement plan noted that 'A similar set of assessments but framed for the Australian context could benefit Australia's preparedness.'32

-Pre-border biosecurity: Given the high rate of ant interceptions in Australia, improving biosecurity practices in countries of origin should be a high priority.
-(Depending on the rate of quarantine inspections at the border, interceptions probably represent the 'tip of the iceberg' of exotic ants making it to Australia.)
-The 2006 threat abatement plan for tramp ants noted a lack of focus on pre-border prevention: 'preborder checks for invasive ants are not yet required nor are high-risk commodities treated pre-emptively at their origin to assure
+New Zealand has developed risk assessments of eight high priority tramp ants.10 The environment department in its review of the threat abatement plan noted that 'A similar set of assessments but framed for the Australian context could benefit Australia's preparedness.'11 Pre-border and border biosecurity Given the high rate of ant interceptions in Australia, improving biosecurity practices in countries of origin should be a high priority.
+These interceptions probably represent 'the tip of the iceberg' of exotic ants arriving in Australia.
+The 2006 threat abatement plan for tramp ants noted a lack of focus on pre-border prevention: 'preborder checks for invasive ants are not yet required nor are high-risk commodities treated pre-emptively at their origin to assure elimination of tramp ants'.12 The 2012 review of the threat abatement plan noted there had been 'limited off-shore work'.13 OUR MISSION To protect the environment from harmful new invasive species through prevention and early action.